devicehive/esp8266-firmware/DeviceHiveESP8266.md

 "data" field is base64 encoded data that was read from bus.

 ## onewire/master/write
-Read specified data to onewire bus.
+Write specified data to onewire bus.
 Onewire pin can also be specified with this for this command.
 Selected pin will be init with open-drain output mode and on-board pull up will be enabled.

 *Parameters*:
 * "data" - base64 encoded data that have to be sent before reading operation for initialize device for sending some data.
 Maximum size of data is 264 bytes.